Why are honors and awards on a resume important?

 - Keep your language active, using verbs that are powerful and impressive, such as, “Achieved promotion at…”, “Earned…”, “Recognized for…”, “Selected as…”

 - Give your awards and honors some solid context.
-Details like how many people you were up against, what you got out of it, what level you were honored at, will all add to the impressive accolade you write about
+Details like how many people you were up against, what you got out of it, and what level you were honored at, will all add to the impressive accolade you write about

 The main takeaway from this is that in a competitive job market, it’s important that you highlight all the great stuff you’ve done, even if it means going back to your school days to talk about your honors, accomplishments, and awards.

 Pro-TipNo awards to include?
 No worries.
 Plenty of people haven’t got anything to list and they’ve built great careers after getting hired.
-Yes, awards are useful, but if you’ve been successful in your school- and work-life and can demonstrate that in your resume you don’t have to stress!
+Yes, awards are useful, but if you’ve been successful in your school- and work life and can demonstrate that in your resume you don’t have to stress!

 Everything on your resume should be relevant to the role you’re hoping to land.
 Target all the awards and honors you include to back up the claims that you’re making through your resume.